konstantinsj/rdveikals/README.md

 How to run:
-Check your path to chromedriver
+Check your path to chromedriver.
 Run with "maven clean test" command.